arpit-mittal-ds/Data-Architect/5 -  Data Governance/Lesson-2-Metadata-Management/ReadMe.md

 ## Lesson Objectives:

-1. Understand why Metadata Management is important.
+1. What is Metadata and why Metadata Management is important.

 2. Create an **Enterprise Data Model**, providing a holistic view of the data in a company.